Lab-Automation-Workgroup/data_science_template_for_dtu_bioengineering/README.md

 ---

+### Assumptions for this guide

+- You are relatively new to Python
+- You have a strong cup of coffee
+- Words like Git, GitHub and datascience scare you.

 ### First things first

 This README.md is your project’s welcome page; it introduces your work at and guides newcomers on how to dive in.
 Keep it updated with your project's goals and instructions, ensuring it's a clear, for collaborators (and yourself).
 Below you will find a best practices for how to make a good readme file.